Renan2010/Renan2010/README.md

 I develop software using **smart pointers**, always aiming for **safe, reliable, and efficient** solutions. 😎

+I also love to **fork** projects, fixing bugs, improving performance, and adding cool new features.
+I believe that improving existing software is just as important as creating something from scratch! 🔧🚀

+My main focus is on operating system development, low-level performance, and creating tools for the Linux ecosystem.

 ---

 ### 🛠️ Skills & Tools